alexjyong/audiobookshelf-startos/README.md

 ## Build environment
 Prepare your StartOS build environment.
 In this example we are using Ubuntu 20.04.

+(If you are doing this on Github Codespaces, you can skip these steps.)

 1. Install docker
 ```
 curl -fsSL https://get.docker.com | bash